ggggggg876/NWG-Exposed/README.md

 These are not things pro-White people do.

-The first thing normal people will notice about Jason Köhne and his followers is the strange lexicon.
-The term "Antiwhite" itself is common enough and not specific to NWG, but the words "AntiWhiteism", "Westernkind", "Westfolk", “Westmen”, "White Well-Being", "Go-Free", and “Meme-Pathogen” are.
-These words identify when you're dealing with an NWG entity.
-The proliferation of strange MK-Ultra words is a tactic used by nefarious government organizations - think grassy "knoll".
-Nobody talks like this.
-It's weird and it makes you look weird to other people.

 ### Jason Köhne and His The Clique

 Jason Köhne (NoWhiteGuilt) is primarily a [https://www.youtube.com/c/NoWhiteGuilt/videos](YouTube channel) personality.
 His pro-white YouTube channel was started in 2014 and has suspiciously been able to survive YouTube's aggressive purging of pro-white content this entire time.